imajinl/noteva/README.md

 - **change font:** use the dropdown in the toolbar
 - **switch theme:** click the '🌙' / '☀️' button
 - **export data:** click 'Export' to download your data as JSON
-- **format text:** select text in notes to show formatting popup with bold, italic, underline, headings, and lists
+- **format text:** select text in notes to show formatting popup with bold, underline, headings, and lists
 - **create lists:** type '1. ' for numbered lists or '- ' for bullet lists
 - **get help:** click the 'ℹ️' button for detailed instructions